Dan-Air Flight 1903: Accident

-Flight 1903, which had departed Manchester Airport at 16:08 local time, encountered air traffic control (ATC) delays in the Paris area, resulting in a change of route.
+Flight 1903, which had departed Manchester Airport at 16:08 BST, encountered air traffic control (ATC) delays in the Paris area, resulting in a change of route.
 Radio contact between the pilot flying the aircraft and Barcelona Area Control Centre (ACC) was established at 17:53 local time, following which ACC gave the flightdeck crew clearance to descend from Flight Level 220 to FL090.
 Six minutes later, the flight was handed over to Barcelona ATC (approach control), and acknowledged that Runway 25 was in use at Barcelona Airport.
 Approach control cleared the crew to overfly the Sabadell non-directional beacon (NDB) 14 mi to the north of Barcelona VOR and descend further to FL060.
 This involved turning left to a heading of approximately 140 degrees to intercept the extended centreline of runway 25 at 12 mi.

 While carrying out the left turn as instructed, the crew reported in error that they had passed the Sabadell NDB.
 In fact they were still 28 nmi north of Sabadell at the time, over the Serralada del Montseny, a mountain range in which the highest peaks rise to over 5600 ft.
 As, according to ATC, another aircraft overflew Sabadell at the same time, Barcelona ATC mistook that second aircraft's radar echo for that of the Dan-Air Comet and so the air traffic controller handling the Dan-Air flight did not notice the navigational error by the Comet's crew.
 However, there is no proof that another aircraft overflew the Sabadell beacon at that time.
 The testimony of the air traffic controller remains implausible.
 Owing to lack of evidence to the contrary, the controller cleared the Dan-Air crew to continue their descent to 2800 ft.

-At approximately 18:05 local time, the aircraft crashed into a group of beech trees on the northeast slopes of the Les Agudes peak at an altitude of about 3800 ft.
+At approximately 19:05 CEST, the aircraft crashed into a group of beech trees on the northeast slopes of the Les Agudes peak at an altitude of about 3800 ft.
 At the time of the accident, Les Agudes was under half cloud cover at 2500 ft with good visibility below.
 The explosion following the impact completely destroyed the aircraft and instantly killed everyone on board.
 The accident site was located 23 mi from Sabadell on a bearing of 45 degrees, where the mountains reach a height of 5100 ft.
 After an extensive all-night search over a wide area, rescue teams reached the accident site the following day.
 The Spanish authorities insisted on an immediate burial of the dead bodies for public health reasons.